elelpublic/tsunit/README.md

     samples/samplecode.ts - some code under test
     samples/sampletests.ts - tests for samplecode.ts

+    samples/tetris - a tetris created using ttd (test driven development) with tsunit

-    tests/teststs - test for tsunit (written with tsunit)
+    tests/tests - test for tsunit (written with tsunit)

     run_compile.sh - compile all typescript to javascript run_samples.sh - compile and run sample tests